You can stop and start Cloud Volumes ONTAP from Cloud Manager to manage your cloud compute costs.

 Click Turn Off.

-It can take up to a few minutes to stop the instance or instances.
-You can restart instances at a later time from the working environment page.
+It can take up to a few minutes to stop the system.
+You can restart systems at a later time from the working environment page.